Star Trek: Voyager: Book relaunch

 A series of novels focusing on the continuing adventures of Voyager following the television series finale was implemented in 2003, much as Pocket Books did with the Deep Space Nine relaunch novel series, which features stories placed after the finale of that show.
 In the relaunch, several characters are reassigned while others are promoted but stay aboard Voyager.
 These changes include Janeway's promotion to admiral, Chakotay becoming captain of Voyager and breaking up with Seven of Nine, Tuvok leaving the ship to serve as tactical officer under William Riker, and Tom Paris's promotion to first officer on the Voyager.
 The series also introduces several new characters.

 The series began with Homecoming and The Farther Shore in 2003, a direct sequel to the series' finale, "Endgame".
 These were followed in 2004 by Spirit Walk: Old Wounds and Spirit Walk: Enemy of My Enemy.
 Under the direction of a new author, 2009 brought forth two more additions to the series: Full Circle and Unworthy.
 In 2011, another book by the same author called Children of the Storm was released.
 Other novels—some set during the relaunch period, others during the show's broadcast run—have been published.

 Video games

 Three video games based specifically on Voyager were released: Star Trek: Voyager – Elite Force for PC (2000) and PS2 (2001), the arcade game Star Trek: Voyager – The Arcade Game (2002) and Star Trek: Elite Force II (2003), a sequel to Elite Force.
 The PS2 game Star Trek: Encounters (2006) also features the ship and characters from the show.
 Voyager was a graphic adventure video game developed by Looking Glass Technologies but it was cancelled in 1997.
 Star Trek: Voyager – Elite Force drew revenues of $15 million and sold roughly 300,000 units worldwide by 2003.

+On 20 August 2025, a new video game, Star Trek: Voyager – Across the Unknown, was announced.
+In the game, the player takes control of Voyager and guides it across 12 regions of the Delta quadrant.